University of Akron 52nd Tire Mechanics Short Course

 5. Strain energy release rate

-6. Neural network-based (Feedforward Backpropagation) constitutive model for rubber material
+6. Neural network (feed forward-back propagation) based constitutive model for rubber material

 1. Footprint characteristics